Julie-M-Zhu/foofactors/docs/_sources/materials/assignments/milestone2.md

 rubric={mechanics:10}

 In the textbox provided on Canvas for the Milestone 2 assignment you must include:
-1. The URL for each of your your public projects' reposioties
+1. The URL for each of your your public projects' repositories
-2. The URL to a release for each of your projects reposoitories
+2. The URL to a release for each of your projects repositories

 ## Resources to help you on your way: